saschaklatt/strands-chart/README.md

 ## Install

 There's no npm version available yet.
-It can still be installed from GitHub by adding the following line to your dependencies in your package.json file:
+It can still be installed from GitHub by running

+    npm i --save klattiation/strands-chart

+or by manually adding the following line to your package.json's dependencies:

     "dependencies": {
-      "strands-chart": "klattiation/strands-chart",
+      "strands-chart": "github:klattiation/strands-chart"
       ...
     }